developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>STRING</span>

 ####Description
-Specifies the illumination brightness level.
-Minimum value is 0 and maximum value is 10.
+Controls the illumination brightness (intensity) of the imager during the scanning session. **Supported value range is 1 (dimmest) to 10 (brightest, default) in steps of 1**.

 ####Access
 * Instance: This property can be accessed via an instance object of this class: <code>myObject.illuminationBrightness</code>
 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.illuminationBrightness</code>

 ####Platforms
 * Android
+* Windows Mobile
+* Windows CE
-* Zebra devices only (Imager scanners on Symbol-branded devices)
+* Zebra devices only (Imager / Camera scanners on Symbol-branded devices)

 -----